-Moto X Developer Edition lands in GSM and Verizon flavors, Droid Maxx Developer Edition also on saleAlex Wagner - Deputy Managing Editor, News Desk
+Moto X Developer Edition lands in GSM and Verizon flavors, Droid Maxx Developer Edition also on saleAlex Wagner - Editorial Director of News and Content

 Nearly one month after Motorola promised that Developer Edition models of its flagship Moto X were coming soon, the company has followed through and added the devices to its web store.
 There are currently two models listed, one for Verizon and an unlocked GSM model, both of which feature a black front and woven white backside.
 The words "Developer Edition" are also stamped onto the rear of both phones, and somewhat unsurprisingly, the Verizon model includes the big red carrier's logo as well.